 One more thing: the names of these caves are confusing and often interchangeable.

 The original grotto is called Chauvet.
 The replica, often called Chauvet 2 but officially named the Caverne du Pont d'Arc, is a few kilometers away in the village of Vallon-Pont-d'Arc.
 The confusion comes from a copyright dispute.
 Now you know.

-Chauvet (the original grotto) may not be open to the public, but by visiting the Caverne Pont d'Arc (the replica) we can at least admire what once was without destroying it.
+Chauvet (the original grotto) may not be one of those prehistoric caves in France open to the public, but by visiting the Caverne Pont d'Arc (the replica) we can at least admire what once was without destroying it.